-Prior to March 24, 2014, the Company was a limited liability company and was treated as a partnership for income tax purposes; as such, the Company was only subject to certain minimal taxes and fees, however, income taxes on taxable income or losses realized by the Company was the obligation of its members.
-Since incorporation, in 2014, the Company accounts for income taxes in accordance with the ASC 740, Income Taxes.
+The Company accounts for income taxes in accordance with the ASC 740, Income Taxes.
 Deferred tax assets and liabilities are recorded to reflect the impact of temporary differences between amounts of assets and liabilities for financial reporting purposes and such amounts as measured under enacted tax laws.
 A valuation allowance is required to offset any net deferred tax assets if, based upon the available evidence, it is more likely than not that some or all of the deferred tax asset will not be realized.

 The Company provides reserves for potential payments of tax to various tax authorities related to uncertain tax positions.
 The tax benefits recorded are based on a determination of whether and how much of a tax benefit taken by the Company in its tax filings or positions is "more likely than not" to be realized following resolution of any uncertainty related to the tax benefit, assuming that the matter in question will be raised by the tax authorities.
 Potential interest and penalties associated with such uncertain tax positions are recorded as a component of income tax expense.
-At December 31, 2016, the Company had not identified any significant uncertain tax positions.
+At December 31, 2017, the Company had no such accruals.